alttch/eva3/doc/uc/uc_api.rst

 If option "w" (fill) is used, number of digits after comma may be specified.
 E.g. 5T:3 will output values with 3 digits after comma.

-Additionally, SI prefix can be specified to convert value to kilos, megas etc, e.g. 5T:k:3 - divide value by 1000 and output 3 digits after comma.
+Additionally, SI prefix may be specified to convert value to kilos, megas etc, e.g. 5T:k:3 - divide value by 1000 and output 3 digits after comma.
 Valid prefixes are: k, M, G, T, P, E, Z, Y.

 If binary prefix is required, it should be followed by "b", e.g. 5T:Mb:3 - divide value by 2^20 and output 3 digits after comma.